Egypt PM dispute stalls government, Islamists call more protests

 Newspapers on Saturday quoted ElBaradei as saying he expected Gulf Arab monarchies that were hostile to the Brotherhood's rule to offer financial support to the new authorities.

-Only gas-rich Qatar provided substantial funds to Mursi's government, totaling $7 billion in loans and grants.
+Only gas-rich Qatar provided substantial funds to Mursi's government, totalling $7 billion in loans and grants.
 Turkey and Libya also provided smaller loans and deposits.

 (Additional reporting by Mike Collett-White, Maggie Fick, Sarah McFarlane, Tom Perry, Paul Taylor, Patrick Werr in Cairo and Steve Holland in Washington; Writing by Mike Collett-White; Editing by Eric Walsh)